 The chaperone’s role is strictly observational to ensure a safe and appropriate testing environment.
 They will not speak to you, make eye contact, or communicate with the examiner.
 Their presence is silent and neutral.

-We want to be clear: choosing a chaperone for your Speaking test is entirely optional.
-This choice will never affect your band score.
+We want to be clear: having a chaperone present for your Speaking test is mandatory for all candidates under 18.
 Consider these points:

 For the Listening, Reading, and Writing sections, you will be in a main test hall with other candidates and standard invigilators.
 A special chaperone is not part of these sections.

-How to Indicate Your Choice & Submit the Consent Form
+How to Fill & Submit the Consent Form

 Download the "Chaperone/Guardian Consent Form.”
 This is available on the IDP IELTS Thailand website.